christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 In recent years, the problem of byzantine fault tolerant consensus has raised significantly more attention due to the widespread success of blockchains and blockchain-based applications, especially cryptocurrencies such as Bitcoin, which successfully solved the problem in a public setting without a central authority...

 Blockchains are distributed systems par excellence...
 Using strong consistent consensus protocols to ensure every node reads the same...
 Handling not only fail-stop, but especially byzantine faults is crucial to those consensus protocols to secure a blockchain.

+As shown in subsections [@calm] and [@consistency-decisions], monotonicly growing append-only systems can be replicated with eventual consistency in a coordination-free way.
+Blockchains are distributed ledgers that provide this monotonic characteristics... (do they all?)
+So, depending on the requirements of the chain, a great range of consistency levels are possible: strong consistency with coordination between nodes to agree not only on a final state, but also to output the same order of blocks and to only expose the ledger state when all are ready to expose... or eventual consistency are possible (TODO show examples for both)

+"Within a Blockchain network system, the strong consistency model means that all nodes have the same ledger at the same time, and during the time when the distributed ledger is being updated with new data, any subsequent read/write requests will have to wait until the commit of this update"

+" The consistency property has raised some controversial debate.
+Some argue that Bitcoin systems only provide eventual consistency [6], which is a weak consistency.
+Others claim that Bitcoin guarantees strong consistency, not eventual consistency [7]." [@kanga2020management]

+"Within a Blockchain network system, the strong consistency model means that all nodes have the same ledger at the same time, and during the time when the distributed ledger is being updated with new data, any subsequent read/write requests will have to wait until the commit of this update"

+BTC seeems to be sequentially consistent, as all nodes must agree on the same sequence, but only in program order, and not all must see transactions at the same time, and the consistency is controlled with the mining difficulty in the PoW consensus...

+"certain Blockchain applications are less risk-averse and may benefit from a weaker consistency guarantee for convenience and performance. "

 <!-- From https://tel.archives-ouvertes.fr/tel-03584254/document p24: